karenang/addressbook-level2/doc/UserGuide.md

 > Put a `p` before the phone / email / address prefixes to mark it as `private`. `private` details can only
 > be seen using the `viewall` command.
 >
+> Addresses should be in the format: BLOCK, STREET, UNIT, POSTCODE.
+All postcodes should have 6 digits only.
+>
 > Persons can have any number of tags (including 0)

 Examples:
-* `add John Doe p/98765432 e/johnd@gmail.com a/John street, block 123, #01-01`
+* `add John Doe p/98765432 e/johnd@gmail.com a/123, Four Five, #67-89, 101112`
-* `add Betsy Crowe e/betsycrowe@gmail.com pp/1234567 pa/Newgate Prison t/criminal t/friend`
+* `add Betsy Crowe e/betsycrowe@gmail.com pp/1234567 pa/123, Newgate Prison, #01-02, 123456 t/criminal t/friend`

 ### Listing all persons : `list`
 Shows a list of all persons in the address book.<br>